 - Drinks in the lounge with an occasional crew presentation (on topics including whalesong, salmon, and seals)

 I found that this was a bit too relaxed for my preferences, but makes sense given that we covered a lot of geography during this weeklong cruise.
 Whereas my Uncruise experience only went from Ketchikan to Juneau, this route went (basically) from Juneau to Glacier Bay to Juneau to Wrangell to Sitka – a much longer distance.
 That means we didn’t have time for afternoon excursions most days, and spent more time cruising on the ship.

 Meals are an important part of shipboard life, so I wanted to touch on that – as well as drinks, which I know are an important consideration for many passengers who are used to the mega-ship way of keeping everyone liquored at almost all times.

 First, our meals were all delicious.
-Our chef did an incredible job whipping up mouth-watering dishes at every meal, including cioppino, bacon grilled cheese, and reindeer sausage and eggs.
+Our chef did an incredible job whipping up mouth-watering dishes at every meal, including cioppino, bacon-grilled cheese, and reindeer sausage and eggs.
 As you can see from the pictures (a small sampling of the ones I took), everything looks – and was – awesome.

-However, it seemed like we had a limited menu compared to what might have been offered at a cruise earlier in the season.
-As you’ll recall, I said we were the final cruise of the season, and I occasionally got the sense that our chef was being super creative to use whatever she had left in the galley and reduce food waste.
+However, it seemed like we had a limited menu compared to what might have been offered on a cruise earlier in the season.
+As you’ll recall, I said we were on the final cruise of the season, and I occasionally got the sense that our chef was being super creative to use whatever she had left in the galley and reduce food waste.
 Additionally, some “standard” menu options (offered at every lunch or dinner) weren’t available for our cruise – probably because they’d just run out by that point.